 - Promote collaborative decision-making and healthy, productive methods of addressing conflict.

 Registration is limited to 20 participants and priority is given to registrants who demonstrate they are currently responsible for facilitation of team multidisciplinary meetings as well as ongoing team coordination and communication.
 Due to limited availability and high demand for this course, it is required that those who apply attend the training in its entirety.
-There is no cost for this training, and NRCAC will cover travel, lodging, and meal costs.
+There is no cost for this training, and NRCAC will cover travel and lodging costs.

 TEAM FACILITATOR FACULTY